 The Epsom Downs Course

-The track is a left-handed course, which makes it a little tougher for most horses as the majority will be used to more traditional right handed tracks.
-The U-shaped course (Tattenham corner) means that the tight bend acts as a bit of s slingshot and definitely favours horses that are running prominently, rather than those labouring at the back.
-Interestingly, the last 5 furlongs are downhill and when set up as just a 5f course, it’s widely regarded as the fastest in the world.
+The track is a left-handed course, which makes it a little tougher for most horses as the many will be used to more traditional right handed tracks.
+The U-shaped course incorporating Tattenham corner means that the tight bend acts as a bit of s slingshot and definitely favours horses that are running prominently, rather than those labouring at the back.
+Interestingly, the last five furlongs are downhill and when set up for a five furlong sprint, it is widely regarded as one of the fastest in the world.

-The better ground is often found on the stand side and whilst the length of the race means that the draw isn’t really a factor, it will mean that horses will need to get into positon quickly if they are looking to challenge come the back straight.
+The better ground is often found on the stand side and whilst the length of the race means that the draw isn’t really a factor, it will mean that horses will need to get into position quickly if they are looking to challenge come the home straight.

 The Oaks & Oaks Day

 Whilst the Oaks is undoubtedly the highlight of the opening day of the mini-festival, it also hosts another Group 1 race in the form of the Coronation Cup.
-This race has become another massive race in the UK horse racing calendar, offering up a prize pool of £315,000.
-The race includes horses aged 4-years and up and often features horses that have competed in the Derby or the Oaks in previous years.
-There is also the listed Surrey Stakes amongst five other top races.
+This race has become another massive race in the UK horse racing calendar, offering up a prize pool of £445,000.
+The race is for horses aged 4-years and up and often features runners that have competed in the Derby or the Oaks in previous years.
+There is also the listed Surrey Stakes amongst he seven top races.

 |Time||Race Name||Grade||Distance||Prize Fund|